-Hub Meetings
+• Hub Meetings

 Hub meetings are meetings run by Hub leadership for their Hub.
 The Pastor of Spiritual Formation will often give the topic, but each Hub can sometimes create its own content.
 This is a venue where we further equip our Shepherd Leaders for their specific ministry.
-Hub Gatherings will occur twice a semester in place of Shepherd Huddles on-campus.
+Hub Gatherings will occur once a semester in place of Shepherd Huddles oncampus.

-Meeting with Leadership Team
+• Meeting with Leadership Team

 Meeting with the Leadership team is meeting with the Spiritual Formation Pastor as a check-up and check-in for how things are going personally and in your Hub leadership and meetings as all Hub Leaders.
 These meetings are for accountability and care for you as a leader.
+This meeting will occur once a semester to model what your Hub meeting should look like